simonsanvil/DALL-E-Explained/README.md

 # DALL-E-Explained

-Description and applications of OpenAI's paper about the DALL-E model and other text-to-image generation schemes (CLIP guided image generation)
+Description and applications of OpenAI's paper about the DALL-E model and other (CLIP guided) text-to-image generation schemes.

 ## What is this notebook about?